RandomSearch18/a-level-project/docs/readme.md

 #### Essential UI features

-The user interface (frontend of the project) will run in the browser, and will need a few key features to be a minimum viable product for my stakeholders
+The user interface (frontend of the project) will run in the browser, and will need a few key features to be a minimum viable product for my stakeholders.
+Most of these features will depend on a corresponding feature on the backend.

 #### Drawing the route on a map